 There are benefits for the worker too.
 To begin with, temporary employees, who may have just arrived in the UK, don’t have to go through all the inconvenience and effort of setting up a bank account.
 In fact, unless, they’ve been in the UK for some time, they may not have the prerequisites to do so, such as a permanent address.

 What’s more, carrying around a month’s, or even a week’s wage in cash isn’t advisable from a security point of view, and cashing a cheque without a bank account is invariably going to incur heavy fees and perhaps mean lengthy clearance times.
 Not ideal for any worker who needs access to their money as soon as possible.

 There are other benefits too.
-Most prepaid cards operate just as the same as typical debit and credit cards.
+Most prepaid cards operate just like typical debit and credit cards.
 Of course, this largely depends on whether the card is operated through Maestro, Mastercard or the Visa card system, but any prepaid card will be processed in the exact same way as standard cards by most businesses.
-So, as well as access to cash withdrawals at ATMs throughout the world, the prepaid card holder also can make purchase from up to 24 million businesses worldwide, including most online retailers.
+So, as well as access to cash withdrawals at ATMs throughout the world, the prepaid cardholder also can make purchases from up to 24 million businesses worldwide, including most online retailers.

-All reasons why the Suits Me visa card is such a great idea for temporary workers.
-For more information on Suits Me and how you can sign up through you’re your recruitment agency, umbrella company or employer contact email@example.com or phone 0844 322 1111.
+All reasons why the Suits Me® Mastercard® card is such a great idea for temporary workers.
+For more information on Suits Me® and how you can sign up through you’re your recruitment agency, umbrella company or employer contact firstname.lastname@example.org or phone 0330 159 0199.